a-r-t/SER-225-Game-RPG/docs/HowToUseThisSite/how-to-use-this-site.md

 The [Game Engine](../GameEngine/game-engine.md) section contains documents that detail the game engine code (how the game loop cycle works, etc.).

-The [Game Code Details](../GameCodeDetails/game-code-details.md) section contains documents that detail the game logic code (map, player, enemies, etc).
+The [Game Code Details](../GameCodeDetails/game-code-details.md) section contains documents that detail the game logic code (map, player, entities, etc).

 Other pages should be self-explanatory.